Artists in Residence FAQs

 What will I be doing as Artist in Residence?

 The residency is artist-led so you are in control of how you use the time and what you get out of it.
-You will have the support of the Sage Gateshead team to turn your project idea into reality over the course of 10 months.
+You will have the support of the Sage Gateshead team to turn your project idea into reality over the course of the 10 months.
 The type of support will depend on what you need but initially might include ideas and advice on other artists to collaborate with, equipment to buy, specialists to consult, wellbeing advice, and useful music industry contacts.
 We will help organise the performance, can offer help with technical questions, and will also provide video footage of the final event.

 We will provide that support through regular emails, phone calls and meetings, as well as access to our rehearsal rooms to help you write and rehearse the music.
 You have the option to take a residential retreat to focus fully on creating the project, and you might also want to use the money available to give you some time off from other work throughout the year so that you can devote time to planning and writing the project on a regular basis.
+The money available will be able to support you for around 3-5 days of time off from other work.

 You are in control of how you use the time so that is up to you.
 The residency is not intended to be your sole employment or source of income during the period, so this is reflected in the funds available and time commitment required.